Discover the meaning of common bookkeeping terms, words and phrases from this quick A - Z style guide.

 The person who sorts and enters financial data to a bookkeeping system.
 People often inter-change bookkeeper and accountant to mean the same thing.
 Also refers to the person who does the annual financial statements and tax calculations.

-Unpaid supplier invoices and bills (that is money owed by the business to other businesses) are grouped under Accounts Payable - 'AP' for short - and are found on the balance sheet as a liability.
+Unpaid supplier invoices and bills (that is money owed by the business to other businesses) are grouped under the Accounts Payable account - 'AP' for short - and are found on the balance sheet as a liability.
 Once a bill is paid it is removed from this group.
 Also see Accounts Payable Definition.

 Accounts Receivable (A/R):